 It has also been found that performance anxiety, more specifically sexual performance anxiety, is a major contributing factor to ED.
 Pressures imposed upon men from societal influences, such as porn, mean that the expectations that men have of themselves can be unrealistic.

 How can it be treated?

 There are many treatment options for ED, ranging from medicinal remedies such as Viagra, Sildenafil and Cialis, to more interesting treatments such as the vacuum pump.
 Oral medication such as viagra has proven the most effective- with almost an 80% success rate.
-You can either buy viagra online or encourage your partner to go and see a doctor for a consultation.
+You can either or encourage your partner to go and see a doctor for a consultation.

 For men suffering from psychological issues, the best way to deal with it is by talking.
 You can talk to your partner about it, if they want to.
 It’s best not to bring it up straight after the issue occurs as your partner will feel down already.

 How can we, as women, deal with it?